You've seen the memes. "There's no tired like end of year teacher tired!" The end of the school year is exhausting.

 Most teachers would agree that students do not get enough time in school developing their art or music skills.
 Use your end of year party to help remedy this!

 You could make this as structured or unstructured as you would like.
-Have some art project planned for students to create, or simply provide students with a lot of artsy resources and give them free rein to create whatever they would like.
+Have some art project planned for students, or simply provide them with a lot of artsy resources and give them free rein to create whatever they would like.

-This would also be a good time to have your students help you get rid of old and broken supplies like markers and glue.
+This would also be a good time to have your upper elementary students help you get rid of old and broken supplies like markers and glue.

 You could play music in the background while students work, and let them sing when they want to.
 You could also stop for dance breaks, letting students dance to songs like "Cha-Cha Slide," "Macarena," "Chicken Dance," "Wobble," "YMCA," or "Cupid Shuffle."